gradientspace/UnityVRManips/README.md

 ## Manipulator Geometry

-Each element in the 3D manipulator/gizmo/thingy is a separate mesh file, so they can easily be changed.
-You will find these files in **/Assets/Resources/meshes**.
+Each element in the 3D manipulator/gizmo/thingy is a separate mesh file, so they can be modified at will.
+You will find the .obj files in **/Assets/Resources/meshes**.
 I export these meshes from a .mix file which you can open in Autodesk Meshmixer.

-The colors in these meshes are ignored, the material setup is done in code, in TransformGizmo.cs.
+The colors in the meshes are ignored.
+The material setup is done in code, in TransformGizmo.cs.
 You can easily disable elements of the gizmo by commenting out the relevent lines in the TransformGizmo.Create() function.

 ## Scene Setup

-The included TestScene1 is configured so that you can just press play.
-However if you want to try to use the 3D manipulator in your own code, you need to set up the scene as I have.
+The included TestScene1 is configured so that you can just press Play.
+However if you want to try to use the gizmo in your own code, you need to configure your scene as follows:
+( *note: this list may be incomplete - if it doesn't work, get in touch* )

 - A top-level GameObject named **X** for the Scene hierarchy (**X**=*SceneObjectManager* in test scene).
     - Assign the **SceneController** script to this object